weaveworks/weave/site/features.md

 ###<a name="plugin"></a>Weave Network Docker Plugin

-Weave can also be used as a [Docker plugin](https://docs.docker.com/engine/extend/plugins_network/).
+Weave Net can also be used as a [Docker plugin](https://docs.docker.com/engine/extend/plugins_network/).
 A Docker network named `weave` is created by `weave launch`, which is used as follows:

     $ docker run --net=weave -ti ubuntu